shahchhatru/go-gharbhadma-restapi/README.md

 # Gharbhadma project server

-Description:
+Descriptions:

 This is the backend portion of my website which is about providing nepali people with ease in navigating  rental homes, finding peers to join accomodate a common rental home. setting alerts for flat with desired specifications and many more features which current sites don't provide.

 ## Setup